 - PostgreSQL Subquery – writes a query nested inside another query.

 In this section, you will learn how to insert data into a table with the INSERT statement, modify existing data with UPDATE statement, and remove data with the DELETE statement.
-You also learn how to import and export PostgreSQL data from and To CSV file format using copy command.

 - PostgreSQL Insert – inserts data into a table.